skinkade/genint2prog/book-src/ch02-01-functions.md

     (do-something-with input))
 ```

-Remember that this is a list, where the first item is the operator `defn`.
+Remember that this is a list, where the first item is `defn`.
 In this case:
 - the second item is the name we want to give to the function we're defining
 - the third item specifies what inputs (in square brackets) we want this function to work with